jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

 So something had to change.
-In figuring out how we could scale support, I first evaluated two basic options.

-## Build a Support Army

-First, we could build a support army.

-We could raise a bunch of money, hire a ton of new support folks, and stick them in a closet to do nothing but answer emails and phone calls.

-For us, this was getting away from the way we wanted to build the business.
-We had envisioned a smaller team, run our way, where everyone was close to both the vitals of the business AND the customer.
-Building a support army did not fit that mold.

-## Red X

-So that option was out.

-## Go Dark

-Another option we considered was to just "go dark".

-We could remove all of our phone numbers, close down support email addresses, and just stop talking so darn much to our customers.

-We could probably get by like that for a while, but one of the true joys of my life is being able to problem solve for our customers.

-So neither of those options worked for us.
-We needed a NEW WAY.
+In looking at most of the requests, they weren't anything new - it was just that pure volume that had increased.

+Many of these questions were product issues - places where a young app like ours just wasn't fully polished.
+As you all know, we can't just fix all the product problems in one fell swoop.
+That takes time.

+But we could start answering these questions in other ways, besides forcing our customers to contact us for the answer.

+We decided we would find a NEW WAY to provide more scalable support.

 ## Show me the new way

-Our major goals for the new way were to:
+Our major goals for this new way were:

-* increase the number of customers we could communicate with at once
-* begin transitioning away from our contact info being option #1
+Firstly, to scale what we were doing in support to reach more customers.
+We weren't planning to hire a huge support team, so we had to find a way to amplify our message.

+Secondly, to not let the quality of support we'd always provided waver.
-* not lose touch with our current customers (ie not start providing them a shitty experience)
+Basically, we weren't OK with giving our loyal customers a shitty experience.

-So the approach we ended up with has some of the best parts of both of the earlier options, and some other benefits as well.
-We've been working on this new approach for a few years now, and I'm really excited to tell you about it today.
+We've been working on this new approach for a few years now, and I'm really excited to walk you through it today.

 But first, I want to introduce you to my inspiration.